min2ha/ukwa-site/content/target/53130/index.en.md

   "start_date": "2017-05-12T09:00:00Z"
 }

-# CAFOD: Our Common Future: A briefing for CAFOD and CSAN supporters on the UK general election 8 June 2017

 Calls on Catholics to challenge all candidates at the 2017 general election to show how they would stand up for an open, tolerant and welcoming society.